GitGud-org/GitGud/readme.md

 ```

+Navigate to any project that has a git directory in it and run the 'gitgud' command.
+This will load the gitgud UI!

 Navigate through the UI with either the Tab button or left/right arrows.

 You can hit escape to go back.

+## Contributing

+GitGud is a fully open source project and contributions are welcome!

+When submitting a pull request, please clearly explain the feature you added or the bug you fixed.